 Much is made of the Fighting McCooks of Ohio, seventeen first cousins who served the Union in various ways.
 Their exploits on some level are known to many in the Civil War community, from Private Charles M. McCook, killed at First Bull Run, to Alexander McDowell McCook, luckless corps commander in the Army of the Ohio/Cumberland.
-There is another Ohio family that deserves equal accolades, even if their accomplishments were on a lessor scale.
+There is another Ohio family that deserves equal accolades, even if their accomplishments were on a lesser scale.

 My youth was spent in Butler County, Ohio.
 In Hamilton, the county seat, there is a massive Soldiers, Sailors, and Pioneers monument that has listed on its walls those who served in a military capacity from the frontier period until the Spanish-American War.
 As a youngster I had visited the monument a time or two, but did not grasp until recently the Civil War importance of my home county.
 I certainly had little knowledge of the existence of the Kumler family, who had twenty-four men serve the Union.
 Kumler was simply the name of my high school football field, and nothing more.
 But in my recent efforts to learn more about Butler County's Civil War veterans, I stumbled across the Kumlers.

 Henry (Heinrich) Kumler, born in 1775 in Berks County, Pennsylvania, would marry another Pennsylvania native, Susannah Wengert on September 5th, 1797.
 The name Kumler is most likely derived from kämmerer, a German word that means chamberlain, which is a person in charge of a noble household.
 Henry Kumler’s father Hans Jacob was born in Maisprach, Switzerland, while his mother, Elizabeth Jung, was from Bottmingen, also in Switzerland.
 Susannah’s father Joseph was another native Swiss.
 It is unknown where Susannah's mother, Maria Rubi Amwig, was born, but most likely she too was of Swiss heritage.